jesvedberg/Ancestry_HMM-S/README.md

 * A data file containing genomic data from a population (`-i filename`)
 * A ploidy file specifying the ploidy of all individuals in the datafile (`-s filename`)
 * Population size (`--ne int`)
-* The time of the introgression even in generations, and the introgression fraction as a decimal number (see below for format).
+* The time of the introgression event in generations, and the introgression fraction as a decimal number (see below for format).
 * The analysis mode, with the choice of Golden Section Search, Grid Search and Single Site mode.

 Further optional parameters for controlling the software are available as seen in the help message above, but default values are in most cases recommended.
-We do recommend using the following non default parameters for improved performance, most likely without a loss of precision:
+We do recommend using the following non-default parameters for improved performance, most likely without a loss of precision:

         --traj 4
         --window p 10

 The `--traj 4` flag changes the method for calculating expected transition rates to a fast and accurate 4-point approximative method and the `--window p 10` flag changes the length of the Markov chain to only extend 10% of the chromosome length in each direction going away from the focal site, instead of including the full chromosome.
-Doing this will speed up compuation time and is generally not expected to lower the accuracy of the method, but depending on for instance the density of variable sites in your data, you may want to make the window larger.
+Doing this will speed up computation time and is generally not expected to lower the accuracy of the method, but depending on for instance the density of variable sites in your data, you may want to make the window larger.
 Another option is to specify the window size in Morgans instead of as a percentage of the chromosome length.
-You can for instance set a window size of 2*0.1 Morgan using `--window m 0.1` (1 Morgan on each side of the focal site).
+You can for instance set a window size of 2*0.1 Morgan using `--window m 0.1` (0.1 Morgan on each side of the focal site).

 ### Specifying time and size of introgression